Bradley’s Auto Service in Red Bank, NJ offers professional module programming (ECM flashing) services. Contact us today to schedule an appointment!

 These symptoms can also be associated with other vehicle issues, so it’s important to have a trained mechanic diagnose the problem.
 A professional can use a scan tool to check for stored trouble codes in the ECM, which can provide specific information about the problem.

-Should Your ECM Be Repaired or Replaced?
+Should My ECM Be Repaired or Replaced?

 Whenever an ECM is programmed or reprogrammed, it is necessary to diagnose the system completely and properly.
 In cases where the module needs to be replaced, it is necessary to determine why the module failed.
 Was it simply a faulty module, or was there a short in the wiring or some other component that damaged the module?

 In many cases, the problem with your ECM is on a software level, which means that the software simply needs to be updated.
 There are no parts that need to be replaced and nothing that physically needs to be repaired.
 In a case where an ECM needs to be physically repaired, it is often better to simply replace the module altogether.
-Engine control modules are not designed to be worked on by the average vehicle owner, so having an experienced technician take a look is always a good idea.
-Contact Bradley’s Auto Service in Red Bank, NJ, today to schedule an appointment for ECM reprogramming or any other auto repair service you may need.